 As most of you will know The Law Society has recently provided an extensive update on Anti-Money Laundering Guidance.
-This has raised further questions for practices and the checks that they need to carry out.
+This has raised further questions about practices and the checks that they need to carry out.

-The new guidance explains the level and type of checks and screenings that should be in place especially for all Beneficial Owners, Officers and Managers (BOOMs).
+The new guidance explains the level and type of checks and screenings that should be in place, especially for all Beneficial Owners, Officers and Managers (BOOMs).
 All BOOMs need to be screened before being approved into an establishment.
 A DBS check is vitally important for firms to check for criminal history.

 It is certainly the case when notifying the SRA of a ‘Manager’ that the application will not be progressed until the DBS check is complete.